 There are different types of single IRB models, including the following:

 - Central IRB: The same IRB of record (also known as the reviewing IRB) provides the ethical review for all sites participating in more than one multisite study.
 The sites are usually in a network, consortium or particular program.

 - Single IRB: One IRB of record (or reviewing IRB), selected on a study-by-study basis, provides the ethical review for all sites participating in that multisite study.

 The NCATS SMART IRB Platform was developed with input from experts across the nation, including several CTSA Program representatives who are recognized authorities on IRBs.
 The platform is based on the successful experiences of NIH central IRB initiatives and on a CTSA Program demonstration project using a single IRB reliance model.
 Building on the IRBrely model, the NCATS SMART IRB Platform is designed to be a flexible option that can be used to set up a central IRB for a network of many studies or a single IRB for one multisite study.

 The NCATS SMART IRB Platform will provide the following harmonized (i.e., consistent) approach, so that the platform can easily be used by any clinical research network or even a single investigator wishing to conduct a multisite clinical study:

 - Authorization and joinder agreements:

-- Authorization agreement (PDF - 436KB): An umbrella agreement that establishes a harmonized approach for roles and responsibilities of the single IRB (also known as the reviewing IRB or IRB of record) and the participating sites (also known as the relying institutions).
+- Authorization agreement: An umbrella agreement that establishes a harmonized approach for roles and responsibilities of the single IRB (also known as the reviewing IRB or IRB of record) and the participating sites (also known as the relying institutions).
 The authorization agreement is also known as a reliance agreement.

 - Joinder agreement: An agreement that enables institutions to sign on to or join the SMART IRB Platform authorization agreement.